Blabbermouth

 and often quite enlight

-ening perspective, which
+ening perspective, at

-I sometimes, on occasion,
+which I sometimes, on occasion,

 rather enjoy rereading, and